-That’s why I keep this homemade hot chocolate mix in my cabinet come Christmas time.
+That’s why I keep this homemade hot chocolate mix in my cabinet for the holiday season.

 Quite some time ago, I went through my kitchen and ditched everything that contained hydrogenated oils and high fructose corn syrup.
 (Two of the top five ingredients to avoid!)

 Can you guess what I found on the packets of Swiss Miss in the back of my cabinet?